-- a) The Company has an investment of ₹ 120 Lakhs in a wholly owned subsidiary named Inspirisys Solutions DMCC, Dubai (ISDMCC) and has further advanced loans (including accumulated interest) amounting to ₹ 275 Lakhs to this subsidiary.
-Also, trade receivables to the tune of ₹ 362 was outstanding as at 31 March 2022.
-ISDMCC has accumulated losses and the net-worth is negative as at 31 December 2021.
+- a) The Company has an investment of ₹ 120 Lakhs in a wholly owned subsidiary named Inspirisys Solutions DMCC, Dubai (ISDMCC) and has advanced loans (including accumulated interest) amounting to ₹ 275 Lakhs to this subsidiary.
+Also, trade receivables to the tune of ₹ 364 lakhs was outstanding as at 31 March 2023 (as at 31 March 2022 ₹ 362 lakhs).
+ISDMCC had accumulated losses and the net-worth was negative as at 31 March 2023 and 31 March 2022.
 ISDMCC has been working with customers and have been engaging them for onsite business in the Middle East and offshore business for ISL India.
 The company continues to have onsite employees placed on various customer projects and have continuing contracts for onsite and offshore work.
 The Company in accordance with Ind AS 36 "Impairment of Assets" and Ind AS 109 "Financial instruments", carried out impairment assessment of its investment and loans in ISDMCC.
-Considering the impairment indicators due to COVID uncertainties and basis the detailed budgets and forecast calculations which are prepared for ISDMCC, the Company, has recognised the impairment of investment of ₹ 120 lakhs and loan of ₹ 275 Lakhs in accordance with Ind AS 36 and Ind AS 109 in the Standalone financial statement.
-Further, allowances for credit loss in trade receivables from the subsidiary has been recognised to the tune of ₹ 362 during the current year. - b) The Company had an investment of ₹ 373 Lakhs in a subsidiary named Inspirisys Solutions North America Inc, USA (ISNA) as on 31 March 2021.
-ISNA the wholly owned subsidiary of Inspirisys Solutions Ltd (ISL), India is the marketing arm for the offshore services offered and delivered to the US customers of ISNA from ISL India.
-ISNA has been working with customers in North America and have been engaging them for onsite business in the US and offshore business for ISL India.
-The company continues to have onsite employees placed on various customer projects and have continuing contracts for onsite and offshore work.
+Considering the impairment indicators and basis the detailed budgets and forecast calculations which are prepared for ISDMCC, the Company, has recognised the impairment of investment of ₹ 120 lakhs and loan of ₹ 275 Lakhs in accordance with Ind AS 36 and Ind AS 109 in the Standalone financial statements for the year ended 31 March 2023 (For the year ended 31 March 2022, impairment of investment of ₹ 120 lakhs and loan of ₹ 275 Lakhs).
+Further, allowances for credit loss in trade receivables from the ISDMCC has been recognised to the tune of ₹ 364 Lakhs as at 31 March 2023 (as at 31 March 2022 ₹ 362 Lakhs). - b) During the current year, the company has created allowances for credit loss to the tune of ₹ 140 Lakhs with respect to trade receivables of unrelated parties based on expected credit loss (ECL) evaluation.